spine-tools/Spine-Toolbox/docs/source/contribution_guide.rst

     (e.g. 10.7.4, 10.9.0) Linux (Which distro?
 Which version of that distro?
 32 or 64 bits?)
 Again, more detail is better.
 #.
 Which version or versions of the software are you using?
 If you have forked the project from Git,
     which branch and which commit?
-Otherwise, app version number (from Help->About menu) should be mentioned.
+Otherwise, application version number (Help->About menu) should be mentioned.
     Also, ideally you followed the advice above and have ruled out (or verified that the problem exists in) a few different versions.
 #.
 How can the developers recreate the bug?
 What were the steps used to invoke it.
 A screenshot demonstrating